Heidi Hutchison, President

 Treasurer

 Jessica Croy was People First Manitoba's Second Vice President for two years and was elected First Vice President in 2019.
 Jessica was originally part of the Local Selkirk Chapter starting in 2013 and joined the Executive Board in 2015 to learn more about people's rights and how to advocate for her community.
+She is currently the treasurer for People First of Manitoba.
 People First is important to Jessica because she believes everyone should be treated as equal members of society.
 Jessica is particularly passionate about educating others, speaking on the importance of language, and sharing her own personal experiences.
 In Jessica's career with People First some of her biggest accomplishments have been working on The Language Project and the Disability Vote Matters campaigns.
-As the current President of the Local Selkirk Chapter, Jessica hopes to work towards getting hand rails along the stairs in the Rec Centre and one day becoming the next President of People First Manitoba.
+Jessica is currently spearheading People First Interlake Region, a new chapter.
+To prepare the board members for elections, she is coaching members on the role of president.
+One day, Jessica hopes to become the next President of People First Manitoba.

 Valerie Wolbert Past-President